WebAssembly/spec/spectec/test-prose/TEST.md

 8. Return [da] :: da'*.

 allocexport moduleinst (EXPORT name externidx)
-1. If externidx is FUNC, then:
+1. If externidx is some FUNC, then:
   a.
 Let (FUNC x) be externidx.
   b.
 Return { NAME: name; ADDR: (FUNC moduleinst.FUNCS[x]) }.
-2. If externidx is GLOBAL, then:
+2. If externidx is some GLOBAL, then:
   a.
 Let (GLOBAL x) be externidx.
   b.
 Return { NAME: name; ADDR: (GLOBAL moduleinst.GLOBALS[x]) }.
-3. If externidx is TABLE, then:
+3. If externidx is some TABLE, then:
   a.
 Let (TABLE x) be externidx.
   b.
 Return { NAME: name; ADDR: (TABLE moduleinst.TABLES[x]) }.
-4. If externidx is MEM, then:
+4. If externidx is some MEM, then:
   a.
 Let (MEM x) be externidx.
   b.
 Return { NAME: name; ADDR: (MEM moduleinst.MEMS[x]) }.
-5. Assert: Due to validation, externidx is TAG.
+5. Assert: Due to validation, externidx is some TAG.
 6. Let (TAG x) be externidx.
 7. Return { NAME: name; ADDR: (TAG moduleinst.TAGS[x]) }.